+What is Parkinson’s disease?
 Parkinson’s disease is a progressive condition of the nervous system.
 Those with the condition may not experience any significant initial symptoms.
-Once symptoms do show, they often start on one side of the body.
-Once symptoms progress and affect the entire body, the side where the symptoms began will almost always remain worse.
+Once symptoms show, they often start on one side of the body.
+Once symptoms progress and affect the entire body, the side where the symptoms begin will almost always remain worse.

-Patients with Parkinson’s have tremors or shaking and their movement becomes slower over time.
+Patients with Parkinson’s have tremors or shaking, and their movement becomes slower over time.
 The muscles can become rigid, limiting the person’s range of motion.
-Automatic movements like blinking or smiling may diminish.
+Automatic movements such as blinking or smiling may diminish.
 There may be differences in the way they speak or enunciate their words.
 Impaired posture and balance problems sometimes occur as well.
-Many people who require Parkinson’s home care are no longer able to do simple everyday activities.
+Many people who require Parkinson’s home care can no longer do simple everyday activities.

 Benefits of Parkinson’s Home Care

 Parkinson’s patients vary a great deal in the symptoms they develop and how the condition progresses.
 There is no cure but there are several treatments available for the various symptoms.
-In some cases, surgery or deep brain stimulation may be used.
+Sometimes, surgery or deep brain stimulation may be used.
 These methods are typically limited to those with advanced conditions whose medication is no longer sufficient to alleviate symptoms.

 The services provided by a highly skilled caregiver can also benefit many patients.
 Those who have a decreased range of motion or who are unable to use their hands effectively need help with everything they do.
 They can also benefit from a healthy diet and regular exercise when performed under the supervision and guidance of a trained caregiver.

 Home Care May Be a Necessity

 Ongoing research has led to several recent improvements in how Parkinson’s is treated.
 At this point, the only option is to treat symptoms and help those affected with the condition to lead healthier, fuller lives.
 Until there is a cure, Parkinson’s patients and their families must live with the reality that they will never return to their normal condition.